MaksymDD/SQL_Automation_Project/README.md

 )
 ```

 After that, I create SQL queries.
 For this project, I used three different queries.
-However, for the purpose of demonstatrion I am going to use just one of them: revenue per country.

-- Total revenue per country
+- **Total revenue per country**
 - Total revenue per item
 - Sales per quarter based from the year 2011
+-
+However, for the purpose of demonstatrion I am going to use just one of them: revenue per country.

 ```python
 #  SQL query per coutry